Wedding Photography at The Bloomsbury Hotel in London

 The library makes for an unusual and striking backdrop to the wedding ceremony.
-As she makes her entrance, an attentive member of the Bloomsbury Staff holds the door.
+As Carrie makes her entrance, an attentive member of the Bloomsbury Staff holds the door.

-There are certain times of the day when your wedding photographer should take a whole seuence of photos and the bride’s arrival and entrance should be one of these moments.
+There are certain times of the day when your wedding photographer should take a whole sequence of photos, and the bride’s arrival and entrance should be one of these moments.

 The family took it in turns to read warm wishes and sentiments.
 And the Bloomsbury Hotel provided the perfect backdrop to photograph them.

-As well as close-ups, I take wider shots to capture the bigger picture.
+As well as close-ups, I take more sweeping shots to capture the bigger picture.

 Expressions are everything when shooting candid family portraits.
 I look the looks of love and joy on the faces in this photo.

 It was the groom’s turn to read with the pleasing backdrop of library books.